heartwerker/polywaker/README.md

 - On first start, the WiFiManager will create a WiFi hotspot to help you configure and connect to your local wifi!

+- Later you can also do updates wirelessly

 # Software Components
 - see [platformio.ini](platformio.ini) for used lib_deps
 - Shoutouts to [mo-thunderz](https://github.com/mo-thunderz/Esp32WifiPart4) for ESP32 webserver tutorial